 - i.
-The board or commission chair, in consultation with their staff liaison is responsible for developing the board or commission meeting agenda.
-Agendas for all board or commission meetings will be posted in accordance with the Council's annual Open Meetings Resolution.
+The B&C chair, in consultation with their staff liaison is responsible for developing the B&C meeting agenda.
+Agendas for all B&C meetings will be posted in accordance with the Council's annual Open Meetings Resolution.

 - ii.
-Any board or commission member may request to have an item placed on the agenda.
+Any B&C member may request to have an item placed on the agenda.
 The item will be placed on the agenda as soon as practicable.
-The board or commission can then:
+The B&C can then:

 - a) decide to take no further action;

 - b) take the requested action or a different action at that meeting; or

-- c) request that staff research the matter and return to the board or commission with information and/or options or a recommendation for action.
+- c) request that staff research the matter and return to the B&C with information and/or options or a recommendation for action.

 - iii.
-A typed agenda shall be prepared for each board or commission meeting.
+A typed agenda shall be prepared for each B&C meeting.
 The agenda shall include the following (in suggested order):

 - a) Call to Order/Roll Call

-- b) Public Comment (Limited to items not already on the agenda and can be limited to 4 minutes per person)
+- b) Public Comment (Limited to items not already on the agenda)

 - c) Public Hearings (if applicable)

-- d) Board or Commission Business
+- d) B&C Business

 - i.
-Approval of board or commission minutes
+Approval of B&C minutes

 - ii.Chairman's report

 - iii.
 (Other topics)

-- e) Board or Commission/Staff Communications
+- e) B&C/Staff Communications

 - i.
 Action Items

 - ii.Staff Reports

 - iii.
-Committee or Sub-committee Reports
+Working Group or Subcommittee Reports

 - f) Public Comment

-- g) Informational Items set date/time and agenda for next meeting (if applicable) - h) Adjournment - iv.
+- g) Informational Items set date/time and agenda for next meeting (if applicable)

+- h) Adjournment

+iv.
 Publication of agenda.
-In addition to the notice in the regular board or commission meeting calendar prepared by the County Administrator's office, it shall be the responsibility of the board or commission staff liaison, or designee, to provide a copy of the agenda to the news media within the time provided under the County's annual Open Meetings Act resolution as a means of notifying the public of all board or commission meetings.
-A board or commission meeting announcement shall also be posted at the County Municipal Building.
+In addition to the notice in the regular B&C meeting calendar prepared by the County Manager's office, it shall be the responsibility of the B&C staff liaison, or designee, to provide a copy of the agenda to the news media within the time provided under the County's annual Open Meetings Act resolution as a means of notifying the public of all B&C meetings.
+A B&C meeting announcement shall also be posted at the County Municipal Building.

-2. Conduct of meetings.
+2. Meeting Conduct.